-If one is camping, in any part of the wilderness other than the Carson Pass management Area, a Wilderness Permit is needed and can be ordered from any El Dorado National Forest Ranger office, from the Carson Pass Information Station at the trail head in summer or the Amador Ranger Station which is located at 26820 Silver Drive Pioneer, CA just off of Highway 88, about 3 miles east of Pioneer and is open Monday through Friday.
+The Carson Pass Management Area covers the area immediately around and including Round Top Peak and governs regulations.
+During the summer a $5.00 day use fee is charged at the Carson Pass, Carson Pass Overflow, Woods Lake, and Meiss trailheads.
+Your National Parks and Federal Recreation Lands Pass is good here.
+A season permit can be purchased for $25.00.
+If visiting the area in winter, a Snow Park Pass is required.
+These can be purchased at any Forest Service office and at many retail stores.
+Many AAA offices also sell Snow Park Permits.
+The closest place to obtain a Snow Park permit is the gas station next to the Kirkwood Nordic center 6 miles west on S.R.
+88. If one is camping, in any part of the wilderness other than the Carson Pass management Area, a Wilderness Permit is needed and can be ordered from any El Dorado National Forest Ranger office, from the Carson Pass Information Station at the trail head in summer or the Amador Ranger Station which is located at 26820 Silver Drive Pioneer, CA just off of Highway 88, about 3 miles east of Pioneer and is open Monday through Friday.
 The phone number is (209)295-4251.
-More permit information.
 Only one permit is needed for continuous trips passing through more than one wilderness area.
 Maximum group size for a day hike is 12 people.
 Only 8 people for an overnight stay.
 If you plan on using a stove, even if on a day hike, a fire permit is required and can be picked up at any U.S. Forest Service office.
 The fire permit is good for the entire state of California.
 There are no wood fires allowed above 8000 ft.

 The peak can be climbed year round with some good winter ski runs.
-For those desiring to not climb in the snow, generally late June through September is the best time.
+For those desiring to avoid snow and ice, it is best to hike here between late June through early October.

-Camping is allowed in the Mokelumne Wilderness with the proper permit. the restrictions for the Carson Pass Management Area are more restrictive than the rest of the wilderness area.
+Camping is allowed in the Mokelumne Wilderness with the proper permit.
+The restrictions for the Carson Pass Management Area are more restrictive than the rest of the wilderness area.
 There is no summer camping at Frog Lake.
-There are three sites at Winnemuca Lake, six sites at both Round Top Lake and Fourth of July Lake.
-Winter camping is allowed once the snow pack is 12 inches deep.
+There are three sites at Winnemucca Lake, six sites at both Round Top Lake and Fourth of July Lake.
+Winter camping is allowed once the snowpack is 12 inches deep.
 From the Friday before Memorial Day through Labor Day weekend, an overnight stay limit will be in effect of 2 nights for Round Top and Winnemucca Lakes and 3 nights for the Fourth of July Lakes.
-Permits can only be obtained at the Carson Pass Information Staion in the summer and the Amador Ranger Station at all other times of the year.
-Down from the pass in both directions are regular Forest Service fee campgrouds.
+Permits can only be obtained at the Carson Pass Information Station in the summer and the Amador Ranger Station at all other times of the year.
+Down from the pass in both directions are regular Forest Service fee campgrounds.
 The closest being Woods Lake and Caples Lake to the west for summer camping only.
 There are also a couple of stores and restaurants fairly close to the west at Caples Lake and Kirkwood.
 Use a bear canister to store food in order to deter marauding bears.